Denmark suspends use of AstraZeneca COVID vaccine | DW | 11.03.2021

-The Danish Health Authority on Thursday temporarily halted the use of the AstraZeneca coronavirus vaccine.
+The Danish Health Authority on Thursday halted the use of the AstraZeneca coronavirus vaccine for 14 days.

 It follows reports of "serious cases of blood clots among vaccinated people," a statement read.